mcomerford/qbit-quick/README.md

 The script then continually restarts the torrent or reannounces to the tracker until at least 1 of the trackers is connected successfully or until it's reaches one of the preconfigured limits.

-    post_race <torrent_hash>
+    post-race <torrent_hash>

 Once a torrent is finished racing, it resumes all the torrents that were paused before it started racing.
 However, it will not resume a torrent if another race is in progress that would have also paused that one.
 For example:

 1. Torrent A starts racing and pauses Torrents X and Y. Torrent Z is not paused as it's still downloading.
-Torrent Q is already in a paused state, but not due to any other racing torrents, it's been paused manually.
+Torrent P is already in a paused state, but not due to any other racing torrents, it's been paused manually.
 2. Torrent B starts racing before Torrent A has finished, but after Torrent Z has finished, so it just pauses Torrent Z, as Torrents X and Y are already paused.
 They would have been paused though if Torrent A hadn't already paused them.
-This is different to Torrent Q, which was not paused by Torrent A.
+This is different to Torrent P, which was not paused by Torrent A.
 3. Torrent A finishes, but it doesn't unpause any torrents, as Torrent B is still in progress and all 3 torrents, X, Y and Z would have also been paused by Torrent B had they not already been paused.
-4. Torrent B finishes and unpauses Torrents X, Y and Z. Torrent Q remains paused.
+4. Torrent B finishes and unpauses Torrents X, Y and Z. Torrent P remains paused.

 ```
 config --print